-The Blue Cash Preferred annual fee is Blue Cash Preferred® Card from American Express.
-That is 5.5 times more than the average credit card’s annual fee: $17.
+The Blue Cash Preferred annual fee is $0 intro 1st yr, $95 after.
+Starting the second year, the card is roughly 5 times more than the average credit card’s annual fee: about $20.
 Blue Cash Preferred’s rewards help cover the cost.
-Its $250 initial bonus is equal to more than two annual fees.
-And at 6% cash back up to $6,000 spent per year, the card’s supermarket rewards can total as much as $360, or nearly four annual fees.
+Its standard $250 initial bonus is equal to more than two annual fees.
+And at 6% cash back up to $6,000 spent per year, the card’s supermarket rewards alone can total as much as $360, or nearly four annual fees.

 By the way, there’s also a Blue Cash card with no annual fee – Amex Blue Cash Everyday.
 It’s not quite as rewarding, but it’s still great for people who don’t spend enough for the Blue Cash Preferred annual fee to be worth it.

 The annual fee on the Amex Blue Cash Preferred card is $0 intro 1st yr, $95 after.
 It might seem like a lot, but the rewards more than make up for it in my opinion.
 There’s the initial bonus, plus those 6% and 3% bonus cash back categories.
 That’s far better than most of what's available on the market right now...